gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Repositories, branches, and CI pipelines
 ---

-# Repositories, branches, and CI pipelines

 `omnibus-gitlab` CI pipeline is a moderately complex one with pipelines split between all the mirrors of the project: